Minus World: Summary

+Famicom Disk System version

-The Japanese version of the game on the Famicom Disk System has a different result from performing the glitch; instead of looping after Mario reaches the end of the level, it goes through three different levels until players reach the goal and the game ending.
-The Japanese levels start with an underwater level as well, with floating Princess Peach and Bowser sprites at multiple points.
-The reason why the two versions' Minus Worlds differ is due to the North American version using a ROM cartridge and the Japanese version using a floppy disk.
+The Famicom Disk System (FDS) version of the game only released in Japan has a different result from performing the glitch; instead of looping after Mario reaches the end of the level, it goes through three different levels until players reach the goal and the game ending.
+The first FDS Minus World level starts with an underwater level as well, with floating Princess Peach and Bowser sprites at multiple points.
+The second level is a copy of World 2–3.
+The third is an underground level with an axe at the end, like the fourth level of each world.
+The reason why the two versions' Minus Worlds differ is due to the FDS version using a floppy disk as opposed to the ROM cartridge used by the original Japanese and American versions.
 Cartridges and disks store data in different ways, resulting in the different versions sending the offset the Warp Pipe receives arriving at a different byte in the programming.

+Other glitched worlds

+There are 256 total worlds recognized in-game, with 9 of them being accessible - the regular 8 worlds and the Minus World.
+The remaining worlds can be accessed via hot swapping cartridges or by using memory modifiers such as Game Genie.
+The common hot swapping method involves swapping cartridges with Tennis, but it can also be performed by using Family BASIC and typing a small program.